Home » Water Quality » Well Water » Why Does My Pressure Tank Feel Empty?

 Is a Pressure Tank Supposed To Be Full of Water?

-No. Pressure tanks should have more air than water to maintain proper pressure through the system.
+No, a pressure tank shouldn’t be full of water since it operates on air pressure.
+It should have more air than water to maintain proper pressure through the system.

-Finally, they keep water pressurized so the pump doesn’t have to activate every time we need to use water.
+Finally, they keep water pressurized, so the pump doesn’t have to activate every time we need to use water.

 How Long Does It Take for a Well Pump To Fill a Pressure Tank?